updated on 06 April 2021

-The number of firms adopting contextual recruitment practices is growing, but structural inequality and a lack of representation at senior levels mean that BAME candidates still face challenges.
+The number of firms adopting contextual recruitment practices is growing, but structural inequality and a lack of representation at senior levels mean that Black candidates still face challenges.

 Like the US, diversity and inclusion is one of the most important and talked-about issues in the UK legal profession today, but does the talk match the reality faced by candidates?
 And what opportunities and help are there for aspiring lawyers from non-traditional backgrounds?
-This article focuses on BAME representation, where research presents a complex picture of different levels of diversity between smaller organisations and the elite commercial practices.
+In the UK legal profession, research presents a complex picture of different levels of diversity between smaller organisations and the elite commercial practices.

 Statistical evidence is an important tool in measuring diversity, but it is also essential to understand that inclusion and accessibility – and their absence – are lived experiences, so candidates themselves must have their voices heard.
 The barristers’ profession, which has the greatest problem with perceptions of elitism, is a good place to start.

 Just under 14% of practising barristers and 15% of first-six pupils in 2019 were from BAME backgrounds, according to the Bar Standards Board (BSB).
 On the surface, you might conclude that exclusivity at the Bar is a smaller problem than it is portrayed as, given that at the last Census in 2011, 14% of the UK population was BAME.
 But a deeper look at BPTC graduate and pupillage figures reveals a different picture.